smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > `optional` **game\_layout?**: [`SAWGameLayoutName`](../enumerations/SAWGameLayoutName.md)

-The layout of the game
+Grid layout of the game.
+Populated only for Lootbox game types (LootboxWeekdays / LootboxCalendarDays)

 ***